Ristellise/Tweeb.user.js/README.md

 ## Dependencies

-None.
-But this script does depend on xhook.js by jpillora.
+None. ~~But this script does depend on xhook.js by jpillora.~~ Depends on humanize-duration.min.js.
+Included.

 ## Usage